codesport/blockchain-lottery/README.md

 6. Go to parent hardhat directory: `cd ../contracts`
 7. Install hardhat project:  `pnpm install`
    - **Important:** If you plan to run smart contract tests, scripts, or compile contracts please rename `hardhat.config-public-copy.ts` to `hardhat.config.ts`.
-Be sure to further configure it to include any ncessary environment variables as discussed in previous class lectures/
+Be sure to further configure it to include any ncessary environment variables as discussed in previous lessons!